ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 # Default Example: 4-Sample Hashing CITE-seq Run

-The spreadsheets produced in the following sections ([10x Technician Spreadsheets], [Processing-Run CSVs], [Cell Ranger Required CSVs], and [Output CSVs]) are all based on the same example: Four biological samples that are hashed together, measure three surface markers (3 ADTs), and are run on a single 10x chip lane.
+The spreadsheets produced in the following sections ([10x Technician Spreadsheets], [Processing-Run CSVs], [Cell Ranger Required CSVs], and [Output CSVs]) are based on the following default example: Four biological samples are hashed, ADTs are used to measure three surface markers, and the hashed sample is run on a single 10x chip lane.
+The diagram below overviews the workflow from thsi processing run.

 ```
  Hash      Make             Pool        Seq Pooled   Demulti       Calc       De-hash